artemis-dev/artemis/README.md

 Installation
 ------------

+The artemis needs several root packages which may not be installed automatically in some operating suystem or distributions.
+Please check the existence of the packages or enable them.
+* Minuit2 (root-minuit2)
+* Geometry (root-geom)

 ARTEMIS depends on [YAML-CPP](https://code.google.com/p/yaml-cpp/) for loading steering and histgrum definition files.
-Please install it in advance.
+Please install it in advance as a shared object.
+(You have to cmake with -DBUILD_SHARED_LIBS=ON)

 1. Download latest **ARTEMIS** from [the release page](https://github.com/artemis-dev/artemis) or develop version
 1. run autoreconf with "--install" option